Rainbow spanning structures in graph and hypergraph systems: Notation and Preliminary

 \section{Notation and Preliminary}

 For a hypergraph $H$, the 2-degree of a pair of vertices is the number of edges containing this pair and $\Delta_2(H)$ denotes the maximum 2-degree in $H$.
 For reals $a, b$ and $c$, we write $a = (1\pm b)c$ for $(1-b)c \leq a\leq(1+b)c$.
-We need the following result which was attributed to Pippenger \cite{pippenger}(see Theorem 4.7.1 in \cite{Probabilistic}), following Frankl and R\"{o}dl.
-A \emph{cover} in a hypergraph $H$ is a set of edges whose union is $V(H)$.
+We need the following result which was attributed to Pippenger \cite{pippenger}(see Theorem 4.7.1 in \cite{Probabilistic}), following Frankl and R\"{o}dl~\cite{frankl1985near}.
+A \emph{cover} in a hypergraph $H$ is a set of edges such that each vertex of $H$ is in at least one edge of the set.